anamud/mir-dev/docs/MIR_UG.md

 ```

 > Expert Tip:
 > Ensure that OUTLINE_FUNCTIONS listed are those generated by GCC.
-Inspect the abstract syntax tree (use compilation option `-fdumptreeoptimized`) and source files.
+Inspect the abstract syntax tree (use compilation option `-fdump-tree-optimized`) and source files.

 The functions in the `CALLED_FUNCTIONS` list should be treated as functions potentially called within task contexts.
 Inspect program sources and exclude those which are not called within tasks.
 By looking at Fibonacci program sources, we can exclude `main` and `get_usecs` from `CALLED_FUNCTIONS`.